NAMO TASSA BHAGAVATO ARAHATO SAMMASAMBUDDHASSA

 Have any heard the saying about how the jokes always funny… until it’s told about you?
 Just the same, tolerance is a great word for many, until it’s time for them to be tolerant.

-Something that I will now discuss here as I believe it relevant, is the typical Islamic apologist approach to abrogation.
+Something that I will now discuss here as I believe it relevant to the over all discussion, is an Islamic apologist approach to abrogation.
 An example of this is the Islamic apologist by the name of Dr. Joel Hayward who in an article titled “The Qur’an and War: Observations on Islamic Just War” acknowledges the concept of abrogation taught in the Qur’an but then seems to want to dismiss it by writing:

 …”Consequently, doctrines or concepts within the Qur’an emerged or developed in stages throughout that period, with some early passages on inheritance, alcohol, law, social arrangements and so on being superseded by later passages, a phenomenon that the Qur’an itself describes in Surah 2:106, which reveals that when Allāh developed a concept beyond its first revelation and he therefore wanted to supersede the original verses, he would replace them with “better” ones.”